andersberliner/smelling_sepsis/README.md

 ![Figure Nine - Varying "Trigger" Times](img/responses.png)

 As you can see in [Figure Nine](#fig09), the curve shapes are all similar.
 At any given time, however, there exists a large variance in the curves' shape and values.
-Assuming the time at which the curves drastically change represents the time at which the bacteria in that particular observation entered their exponential growth phase, this time-shift in the curves represents the biological variability in the trials as well as the sampling variability in the precise amount of bacteria a given trial was innoculated with.
-I wondered if I could collapse these curves on to some new time scale, t* = t - tau, where tau was the "growth" time, or time at which the big changes in these curves appeared.
+Assuming the time at which the curves drastically change represents the time at which the bacteria in that particular observation entered their exponential growth phase, this time-shift in the curves represents the biological variability in the trials as well as the sampling variability in the precise amount of bacteria a given trial was inoculated with.
+I wondered if I could collapse these curves onto some new time scale, `t* = t - tau`, where `tau` was the "growth" time, or time at which the big changes in these curves appeared.

 Looking at the full 20 hours of the curve, it is clear that the time at which the absolute maximum first or absolute maxium second derivaties occur whould be a good estimate of the taus, the "trigger" times, for each of these samples.
 I show a couple examples of this in [Figure Ten](#fig10).